VinitKumarGupta/weather-app-react/README.md

 # 🌦️ Weather App

-A modern, responsive Weather App built using **React + Vite** and styled with **Material UI** and a custom theme.
+A simple, dynamic Weather App built using React.
 It fetches live weather data using the OpenWeatherMap API.
+Enter any city name in the search bar, hit SEARCH, and get the current weather, temperature, humidity, and condition.

 ## 🛠️ Tech Stack